josephrmoore/moore_algo2013/README.md

 Flipbook

-I made it and can show it to you in person if you like.
-I am currently making a video of my flipbook, so I will include it here when I am done.
+Digitized video version is in the repo: beyourself.mov (But I made it and can show it to you in person if you like.)

 Week 2: